[[caption-width:320:It will be a long time before she gets to wear those clothes....]]

 * SlidingScaleOfIdealismVersusCynicism: This series showcases both ends of the scale, with Dong Yi representing idealism and Lady Jang representing cynicism.
 The series ultimately settles on the idealistic end of the scale, although the path towards it is [[EarnYourHappyEnding definitely not easy]].

 * SmugSnake: The entire Jang family sans [[TokenGoodTeammate the crown prince]].
 Special mention goes to Jang Hee Jae.

-* SpiritualSuccessor: To ''DaeJangGeum'', both of which are directed by the same director and feature similar themes, [[HeyItsThatGuy and actors including the male leads]].
+* SpiritualSuccessor: To ''Series/DaeJangGeum'', both of which are directed by the same director and feature similar themes, [[HeyItsThatGuy and actors including the male leads]].